The 25 Best Children’s Books Ever Written

 Best children’s books for baby/toddler: The Snowy Day by Ezra Jack Keats

 Enter the winter wonderland of a city setting with this 1962 classic, which earned Ezra Jack Keats the Caldecott Medal for his illustrations.
 The book was groundbreaking in its depiction of multicultural urban life; young readers also revel in the universal adventure of exploring new-fallen snow.
 Other notable books by Keats include Whistle for Willie and Peter’s Chair.
+If you love reading, check out these book quotes that are full of wisdom, wit, and universal truth.

 Best children’s books for baby/toddler: Chicka Chicka Boom Boom by Bill Martin Jr. and John Archambault